Name: Onondaga Community College

 "Onondaga Community College’s hallmark is to respond to community demand and meet student and employer needs, from new ways to access higher education to innovative partnerships that expand opportunity for more people in central New York.
 Onondaga is serving students in myriad ways that help them to explore, discover, and transform, fulfilling their potential with support from a growing number of student scholarships, innovative academic and workforce development programs, new student services and active community engagement."

-- Onondaga Community College, the second-largest undergraduate college in central New York, operates under the State University of New York (SUNY) system, and is locally sponsored by Onondaga County.
+- Onondaga Community College (OCC), the second-largest undergraduate college in central New York, operates under the State University of New York (SUNY) system, and is locally sponsored by Onondaga County.
 The college offers nearly 50 degree and certificate programs, including art, architectural technology, business, criminal justice, and health professions.

 - The college has transfer agreements with more than 80 four-year colleges and universities.
 More than 60 percent of Onondaga students are enrolled in transfer programs.